jtimdwyer/DSI_project_4/README.md

 ## Recommendations

 Until such time as a more suitable candidate can be constructed we suggest using the provided Logistic Regression (w/PCA) model for deciding if a trap should be sprayed.
-Beyond that, we strongly believe that further investigation of different methods for modelung this data should yield much better results.
-Our best performing model was a logistic regression model using 7 features created by principal component analysis (ROC AUC = 0.63).
-This model not only resulted in the highest ROC AUC when predicting WNV presence for the test data but also was incredibly fast to fit owing to its low feature count.
+Beyond that, we strongly believe that further investigation of different methods for modeling this data should yield much better results.
+This model is a logistic regression model using 7 features created by principal component analysis This model not only resulted in the highest ROC AUC when predicting WNV presence for the test data but also was incredibly fast to fit owing to its low feature count.